Fresno Giants: Cardinals Affiliation

-When the modern California League was founded in 1941 as a Class "C" minor league, the Fresno Cardinals were a charter member, the others being the Anaheim Aces, Bakersfield Badgers, Merced Bears, Riverside Reds, San Bernardino Stars, Santa Barbara Saints, and Stockton Fliers.
+When the modern California League was founded in 1941 as a Class "C" minor league (equivalent to a Rookie-level league today), the Fresno Cardinals were a charter member, the others being the Anaheim Aces, Bakersfield Badgers, Merced Bears, Riverside Reds, San Bernardino Stars, Santa Barbara Saints, and Stockton Fliers.
 The Cards finished first, 6 1/2 games ahead of the Saints, but lost the playoffs to the Saints 4 games to 1.
 In 1942, they finished second in a season shortened by America's entry into World War II.
 The league suspended play for the 1943, 1944, and 1945 seasons.
 In 1946, the California League resumed operations.
 The Cardinals won pennants in 1948 and 1952.

 In 1955, the Cardinals fielded one of the best teams in the history of minor league baseball, ranked the 79th best minor league team of all time by baseball historians Bill Weiss and Marshall Wright.
 It was one of only a handful of lower classification teams (i.e., Class A, B, C and D) to have been included in the top 100 minor league teams.
 The Cards finished 104–43 for a .707 won-lost percentage, 5 1/2 games ahead of the San Jose Red Sox for the season as a whole.
 The league played a split season schedule, though, and the Cards finished second, 2 1/2 games behind the Stockton Ports in the first half of the split season.
 In the second half, though Stockton faded, Fresno barely finished first, only one game over San Jose.
 In the playoffs, Fresno defeated Stockton 3 games to 1 to win the CL pennant.
 The 1955 Cardinals set league records for most runs (1,048), hits (1,500), and RBI (893) in a season.
 Their 104 games won and .707 winning percentage remain California League records to this day.
 The team won its last pennant in Fresno the following year, 1956.